Submarine Commander (1982 video game)

-Submarine Commander is a shoot 'em up video game for the Atari 2600, developed by Matthew Hubbard at Atari, Inc. It was released exclusively under the Sears Tele-Games label in 1982.
+Submarine Commander is a 1982 first-person shooter video game developed by Atari, Inc. and published by Sears for the Atari 2600.
+It was one of the few games to be released only by Sears' Tele-Games label.

 Gameplay

 The player controls a submarine going through enemy territory, and must shoot targets in order to win the game.
-The player views the action via a periscope that can be rotated 360 degrees, a rarity for the time.
+The player views the action at a first-person perspective via a periscope that can be rotated 360 degrees, a rarity for the time.
 Information provided to the player includes a radar scope, a depth charge detector, a fuel gauge, and an engine temperature gauge for detecting engine overheating.
 There are eight modes of play, made up of single and two-player mode and four different levels of difficulty for each.

 Development

 The game was one of three 2600 titles developed by Atari exclusively for Sears, the others being Stellar Track and a port of the arcade game Steeplechase.
 Submarine Commander was based on the 1978 Midway arcade game Sea Wolf II, which was played with a periscope.